Family: Araceae

 RootsRoots will pull the plant down into the soil each year.
 Older plants have just the spadix above the ground.

-Misc FactsThis is a monotypic genus.
-The plant is senescent, meaning leaves and stems die back late summer early fall.
-The species name foetidus is drived from foetid which means fetid.
-Young cooked shoots are presumably edible, if you change the water a few times!
+Misc FactsSkunk Cabbage is a monotypic genus.
+The plant is senescent, meaning leaves and stems die back in late summer or early fall.
+The species name foetidus derives from foetid, meaning 'fetid'.
+Young cooked shoots are presumably edible if you change the water a few times.
+Skunk cabbage is one of just a few plants that exhibit thermogenesis, the ability to generate heat through metabolic processes.

-Author's NotesEvery year I visit a conservancy where these plants number the hundreds in the wet areas and near a small stream.
-Also I walk a bridge through a bog at Boerner Botanical gardens and the Skunk Cabbage is blooming below.
-Many times the emerging purple colored spadix and maybe a few leaves are the only visible growing plants in an area.
+Author's NotesEvery year, I visit a conservancy where hundreds of these plants grow in the wet areas and near a small stream.
+I also walk a bridge through a bog at Boerner Botanical Gardens, where the Skunk Cabbage blooms below.
+Often, the only visible signs of growth are the emerging purple-colored spadix and maybe a few leaves.

 Cart Image